GraphScope/GART/README.md

 ```
 export KAFKA_HOME=/path/to/kafka
 export MAXWELL_HOME=/path/to/maxwell # if you use Maxwell as log capturer
-./gart --user maxwell --password 123456
+./gart --user dbuser --password 123456
 ```

-The arguments of `--user` and `--password` is the user name and the password in the database for Maxwell.
+The arguments of `--user` and `--password` is the user name and the password in the database.

 The full usage of `gart` can be shown as: